Prince William & Kate Middleton’s Plane Hits Scary Lightning Storm During Pakistan Tour

 A Twitter post made by Emma Louise Bowden, a British Press Association reporter on the plane, showed the scary lightning strikes the plane experienced before two aborted landings at Islamabad and a return to Lahore.

-The publication also reported that Prince William and Kate Middleton’s staff and British High Commission officials had to rearrange the couple’s tightly-packed itinerary after the aborted landing, shuffling events around so all their previously scheduled obligations would be met.
+The publication also reported that William and Kate’s staff and British High Commission officials had to rearrange the couple’s tightly-packed itinerary after the aborted landing, shuffling events around so all their previously scheduled obligations would be met.

-The couple reportedly continued with their tour later in the day and returned to Islamabad where the couple visited a program that trains dogs to detect explosive devices.
+The couple reportedly continued with their tour later in the day and returned to Islamabad, where they visited a program that trains dogs to detect explosive devices.

 Those big flashes are the RAF Voyager, carrying William, Kate and travelling media, going through lighting – two aborted landings at Islamabad due to the storm and we’re back in Lahore @PA pic.twitter.com/6q45Em3E53